Rebranding (OSS Self-Hosted)

 See Also

-- Configuration Strategies - Learn how to set environment variables
+- Configuration Strategies - Setting environment variables

 - Installation Guide - Set up Password Pusher